thessential/AnimalRace/RaceHW.md

 create a while loop so i could visually see the race.

 then i console log the ending of the race declaring winner and loooser  by calling the object with report function.

+had advice given to me by my TA to help make make my functions do what i wanted.